maxhumber/maxhumber.com/_posts/2016-03-26-arch-linux.md

 ---

-For most my computer life I have either used Windows 7 or Linux.
+For most my life with computers I have either used Windows 7 or Linux.
 Windows was great but once I finally decided to try Ubuntu I never went back.
 I tried out all sorts of Linux distros (ie. Elementary OS, Crunchbang, Linux Mint) but none of them seemed right for me.
 After doing some searching around and I came to the conclusion that I had to attempt the unthinkable, Arch Linux.

 # About My Computer
 *Hardware*: The PC I mainly use is a desktop that I built a few years back with a Intel Core i5, Nvidia GTX 650ti, and 8 GB of RAM.